strimzi/strimzi.github.io/_posts/2018-08-XX-strimzi-0.6.0-release.md

 TLS client authentication is using TLS certificate to authenticate.
 The certificate has to be specified in the `certificateAndKey` property.
-It is always loaded from an OpenShift or Kubernetes secret.
+It is always loaded from an Kubernetes/OpenShift secret.
 Inside the secret, it has to be stored in the X509 format under two different keys: for public and private keys.

 Of course, the TLS client authentication works only if the TLS encryption is enabled as described before.